roobinw/iicaptainv2.0.1/FIRESTORE_SETUP_AND_STRUCTURE.md

                           request.resource.data.userName != null &&
                           request.resource.data.userEmail != null;

-          // A user can read their own tickets. allow read: if isSignedIn() && resource.data.userId == request.auth.uid;
+          // A user can ONLY read their OWN tickets. allow read: if isSignedIn() && resource.data.userId == request.auth.uid;

           // A user can update certain fields of their own tickets
-          // (e.g., add more info, but not critical fields like userId or createdAt).
+          // (e.g., add more info to message, or change status if app logic allows).
+          // Critical fields like userId, teamId, userName, userEmail, createdAt should not be changed by user after creation.
-          // App logic will control which fields can actually be updated by the user. allow update: if isSignedIn() && resource.data.userId == request.auth.uid && request.resource.data.userId == resource.data.userId &&
+          // Status changes might be restricted to support personnel in a real app (not handled by these client rules). allow update: if isSignedIn() && resource.data.userId == request.auth.uid && request.resource.data.userId == resource.data.userId && // Cannot change ownership
-                          request.resource.data.teamId == resource.data.teamId &&
+                          request.resource.data.teamId == resource.data.teamId && // Cannot change team association
-                          request.resource.data.userName == resource.data.userName &&
+                          request.resource.data.userName == resource.data.userName && // Username at submission time
-                          request.resource.data.userEmail == resource.data.userEmail &&
+                          request.resource.data.userEmail == resource.data.userEmail && // Email at submission time
-                          request.resource.data.createdAt.toMillis() == resource.data.createdAt.toMillis();
+                          request.resource.data.createdAt.toMillis() == resource.data.createdAt.toMillis(); // Creation time immutable
+                          // Subject, message, status, updatedAt can be updated by owner.

           // Deleting tickets is generally an admin function for the support system, not by end-users directly. allow delete: if false;